bramrodrigo89/guate-coffees-shop/README.md

 1. **Problem**: Google Authentication API was producing unwanted errors when trying to create a new user while being on development environment.
 Continous error: 'Local host refused to connect'.
     - **Solution**: Project was deployed to Heroku and Google Auth API credentials were saved in Postgres database.
 When tried again in production, Google API started to function properly.
+2. **Problem**: Some special dependencies for adding a phone number field to a model do not work together very well with the Materializecss dependency to render forms, producing a non-user-friendly enter field for adding a phone number.
+    - **Solution**: Changed the phone number field in Order and ProfileInfo back to a usual Charfield.
+Solution is being rendered correctly with MaterializeCSS but there is not a specific data validation for phone number entry.
+3. **Problem**: Webhook handler creating a duplicate order because the order was not found in the dabase despite having the same information coming from the Stripe webhook.
+    - **Solution**: Problem was caused by the different data types coming from the webhook handler: some were integers, some were strings.
+Removed the SQL 'iexact' lookup for some fields and the webhook handler started to find the respective orders correctly.
+4. **Problem**:
+    - **Solution**:
+5. **Problem**:
+    - **Solution**:

 Bugs that remain unsolved: